Autism and anxiety are often linked.

 However, imagine or a child who repeatedly goes around a room.
 A child who touches everything without an ability to stop.
 Or stop upon request.
 That is a problem.
 It is interrupting learning and play.
 It is interrupting typical development.
 As well, it is a sign of a sensory processing disorder.

 It is important to know that hyposensitivity as part of a sensory processing disorder can be dangerous.
-For example, if a child is hyposensitive and does not feel pain, like they should.
+For example, if a child is hyposensitive and does not feel pain like they should.
 That child might not feel a cut or a burn when they are hurt.
-Hyposensitivity is not a part of sensory overload but it is serious.
+Hyposensitivity is not a part of a sensory overload but it is serious.

 On the other hand, hypersensitivity is part of sensory overload.
 For example, a child who has difficulty with the feeling of clothing and thus has difficulty getting dressed shows hypersensitivity.
 As a result, that child can experience sensory overload from clothing.